 OpenStack segregates its infrastructure (sec.ci.008) (for example, hosts) by Regions, Host Aggregates and Availability Zones (AZ).
 Workloads can also be segregated by server groups (affinity and non-affinity groups) (sec.sys.008).
 These options support the workloads placement requirement (sec.wl.001, sec.wl.004).

-Separation of non-production and production workloads, or by workload category (for example, payment card information, healthcare, etc.) requires separation through server groups (for example, Regions, Azs) but also requires network and storage segregation as in Regions, but also Azs if engineered to do so.
-Thus, the separation of these workloads is handled through placement of workloads in separate Azs and/or Regions (sec.wl.005 and sec.wl.006).
+Separation of non-production and production workloads, or by workload category (for example, payment card information, healthcare, etc.) requires separation through server groups (for example, Regions, AZs) but also requires network and storage segregation as in Regions, but also AZs if engineered to do so.
+Thus, the separation of these workloads is handled through placement of workloads in separate AZs and/or Regions (sec.wl.005 and sec.wl.006).

 Regions also support the sec.wl.004 requirement for separation by Location (for example, country).